 1. You get exactly what you ask for

-When you order a brand-new car, you have control over the exact specifications, which means you can pretty much design the vehicle of your dreams.
+When you order a brand-new car, you have control over the exact specifications.
+This means you can pretty much design the vehicle of your dreams.

-From dazzling exterior colours and smart interior trim to fancy roofs and heated steering wheels (because why not?), you don’t have to compromise on your preferred style.
+Choose from dazzling exterior colours and smart interior trim to fancy roofs and heated steering wheels.
+The key thing is, you don’t have to compromise on your preferred style.

 2. Generous finance deals